 Proactively respond to your readers.

 Most of the work that goes into selling an ebook arguably comes after it has been written.
-All of the marketing for your book falls to you, and you need to be responsive to your growing audience.
+All the marketing for your book falls to you, and you need to respond to your growing audience.
 Social networking makes this much easier.
 Something like a Facebook fan page is a great way to maintain an open dialogue with several people at once while keeping people informed about your work.
 Be aware of reviews and respond to them positively when appropriate.